tendermint/tendermint/ansible/README.md

 ## Ansible setup

 Ansible requires a "command machine" or "local machine" or "orchestrator machine" to run on.
-This can be your laptop or any machine that runs linux.
+This can be your laptop or any machine that can run ansible.
 (It does not have to be part of the cloud network that hosts your servers.)

 Use the official [Ansible installation guide](http://docs.ansible.com/ansible/intro_installation.html) to install Ansible.
 Here are a few examples on basic installation commands: